bhabana2504/Secure-File-transfer/README.md

 ---

+## NOTE :-

-## This project represents a foundational implementation of a secure, real-time file transfer system, with significant scope for further enhancements in scalability, security, and user experience.
+ This project represents a foundational implementation of a secure, real-time file transfer system, with significant scope for further enhancements in scalability, security, and user experience.

 ---